Dairy-Free Green Goddess Dressing Recipe

 - It’s creamy without using any mayonnaise or dairy.

-- The shorter ingredient list means you're pulling less out of your fridge and pantry.
+- The shorter ingredient list means you’re using fewer items from your fridge and pantry.
 Give it up for less work!

 - There is no sugar (or honey or maple syrup) in this recipe.
-Because why add something if it's not really needed.
+Why add something if it’s not needed?

 - The color is the most incredible bright green.